What are the challenges facing our students?

 For example, at the end of each class, our teachers and students collectively decide whether the students showed leadership, expressed enthusiasm, held themselves accountable, and were disciplined learners.
 Over time, this consistent messaging is meant to develop our student-athletes' life skills, enabling them to be leaders in their communities.

-At Monrovia Football Academy, we aim to provide each of our staff members and student-athletes with quality healthcare.
-Since opening, we have insured each of our staff members through Activa Liberia.
-The plan covers more than 25 hospitals and clinics across Liberia, giving our staff members the flexibility to select their preferred health facility.
-In addition, our student-athletes receive on-site treatment on a daily basis from our medic, Agnes Togbah.
-Moving forward, we are exploring options to insure each of our student-athletes at a reputable clinic near the Academy.
+At LEAD Monrovia Football Academy, we provide each of our staff members and student-athletes with quality healthcare.
+Activa Liberia provides health insurance for both our staff and student-athletes.
+The plan covers more than 25 hospitals and clinics across Liberia, giving our staff and student-athletes the flexibility to select their preferred health facility.
+In addition, our student-athletes receive on-site treatment on a daily basis from our trained medics.

 How do we measure our impact?